rejsmont/LabDB/doc/Install.md

 $ bin/phpunit -c app
 ```

+### Configure your webserver

-Now it's time to configure our webserver to serve the LabDB.
+Now it's time to configure your webserver to serve the LabDB.
 Let's start by
 setting write permissions to cache, log and test database directories:

 ```